qwerty-arun/Lets_learn/README.md

 # 12/10/24
 # OnShape
 - Animation Done.
+- When I used revolute mate for the sliding bar and the pins, for each pin there is a preview and it looks like OnShape undid other mates but its just a preview.
 - Corner blocks and slide arm design.
 - Importance of orientation of mate connectors.
 Difference between slider mate and fastened mate.
 - Next up: Gears